c3g/mEGAdata/scripts/EGA_json_submitter/EGA_submission_stepsNotesAndHelp.md

 ## Future works
 * Currently, there are only hg19-aligned tracks.
-MM or Paul will realign everything to hg38 (timeline unknown).
+MM or Paul will realign everything to hg38 (timeline circa mid-end May).
 * EpiRR submission.
 * IHEC DP hub generation has already been scripted (back during the EMC hg38 realignment project) so IDP submission will be relatively straightforward.
 However, new submissions need to follow schema V2.0.